chipsalliance/chisel/docs/src/explanations/layers.md

 In implementation, a returned value from a layer block will cause a wire to be created before the layer block.
 I.e., what is shown in module `Bar` is just a Chisel shorthand for what is written in `Foo`.
-Laye blocks, as described in the FIRRTL specification, do not have the ability to return values.
+Layer blocks, as described in the FIRRTL specification, do not have the ability to return values.

 :::